 Why can’t we just turn off nuclear reactors?

-There is an extra energy source known as decay heat, that contributes to thermal power in power operation, but dominates in shutdown mode.
-Decay heat is the heat released as a result of radioactive decay of fission products accumulated in the fuel.
-To understand the processes that are after reactor shutdown, we have to explain the term “residual heat”.
+An additional energy source known as decay heat contributes to thermal power in power operation but dominates in shutdown mode.
+Decay heat is the heat released due to radioactive decay of fission products accumulated in the fuel.
+To understand the processes after reactor shutdown, we have to explain the term “residual heat”.

-At power operation, the fission reaction is responsible for the power generated in a nuclear reactor, and the fission reaction rate is proportional to the neutron flux, so you might expect that thermal power output is proportional to nuclear power.
+The fission reaction is responsible for the power generated in a nuclear reactor at power operation.
+The fission reaction rate is proportional to the neutron flux, so you might expect that thermal power output is proportional to nuclear power.
 The relationship between flux and thermal power, however, is not linear.

-In other words, after reactor trip, the nuclear power drops almost immediately, since the chain reaction is stopped almost immediately.
-On the other hand the thermal power decreases more slowly, for example, due to decay heat production.
-In this case the thermal power output is not, by no means, proportional to nuclear power.
+In other words, after the reactor trip, the nuclear power drops almost immediately since the chain reaction is stopped almost immediately.
+On the other hand, the thermal power decreases more slowly, for example, due to decay heat production.
+In this case, the thermal power output is not, by no means, proportional to nuclear power.

 See also: Thermal Power vs. Nuclear Power